 Socially conscious, eco-friendly, cruelty-free, sustainable.
 All buzz words you’ve heard to describe ethical fashion.
 The category—which was once synonymous with scratchy fabrics and blah-as-heck hues—has far surpassed “trend” status.
-More and more, clothing and accessory brands are innovating with their social and environmental impact in mind and turning out some of the best new fashions out there from swimwear to lingerie, plus one of the most-loved categories, denim.
+More and more, clothing and accessory brands are innovating with their social and environmental impact in mind and turning out some of the best new fashions out there from swimwear to outerwear, plus one of the most-loved categories: sustainable jeans.

 There are a lot of things that can make a garment unsustainable from tons of waste to the use of toxic chemicals and unethical labor practices.
 The biggest culprit when it comes to denim, though, is water.

 “Apparel production and in particular denim depends heavily on water availability.
 Not just in the washing of a jean at the point of garment production, however, [but also] at the very beginning point in the cotton agriculture stage,” says Jac Cameron, co-founder and creative director of the clothing brand AYR.
 “The water consumption for denim production is usually 1,000 gallons per one wash load, which is roughly about 60 [pairs of] jeans.”

 Cotton farming can negatively impact the environment, too.
 “The use of hazardous chemicals used in the cotton farming, dyeing, and finishing stages, and highly repetitive and manual finishing techniques, make the traditional process of making jeans dangerous for not only the environment but also the workers handling the denim,” says James Bartle, founder of Outland Denim, a premium-denim label that was founded with the mission to employ and provide opportunities for young women at risk of sex exploitation and trafficking.